codoic/XYGMusicStore/README.md

 XYGMusicStore
 =============

 A Java EE based web application that allows online selling.
-The project demonstrates simple use of Jave EE technology, Glassfish Server and Primefaces framework.
+The project demonstrates beginner use of Jave EE technology, Glassfish Server and Primefaces framework.

 ###Targeted Audiences
 This project is for beginners learning their first Java EE application.
 It was done as part of university project for learning - Object Relational Mapping (ORM), Stateless & Stateful Session Beans, java messaging service, web services and Java Server Faces (JSF).